 Changes in representational statistics with closed-loop BCI

 To visualize high-dimensional network-wide cortical activity and contrast the neural correlates of open-loop and closed-loop behavior, we performed dimensionality reduction to identify a neural manifold.
-This low-dimensional latent space, a neural-network based autoencoder ((Hinton and Salakhutdinov, 2006; Pandarinath et al., 2018; Pailla et al., 2019; Zhou and Wei, 2020; Talukder et al., 2022; Langdon et al., 2023), Methods) succinctly captures high-dimensional motor control data for the repertoire across all three experiments.
+This low-dimensional latent space, via a neural-network based autoencoder ((Hinton and Salakhutdinov, 2006; Pandarinath et al., 2018; Pailla et al., 2019; Zhou and Wei, 2020; Talukder et al., 2022; Langdon et al., 2023), Methods) succinctly captures high-dimensional motor control data for the repertoire across all three experiments.
 We built this manifold separately for each session with each day’s data.
 Neural activity of the first and last day captured on their respective manifolds are shown in Fig. 2I and 2J respectively for B1.
 Inspection of latent-space activity revealed immediate within-session shifts and separation between movements’ latent distributions when transitioning from open-loop to closed-loop control.
 There also appeared notable reductions in each movement’s neural variance specific to the BCI-context as open-loop neural variance appeared to be consistently larger.
 To quantify these effects, we measured the a) Mahalanobis distance, which measures the pairwise statistical separation between movements’ low-dimensional neural distributions (differences in means weighted by pooled variance), and b) the neural variance or spread of distributions in latent-space (Fig. 2K).